rabanti-github/NanoXLSX/MigrationGuide.md

 - The architecture of all internally used reader classes was changed redesigned from scratch.
 If you have modified such classes, these modifications probably have to be redone.
 - **Please note**: The reader classes are not intended to be directly modified.
 However, you can implement custom readers that either replaces existing readers, or can be appended at several positions during the read process.
 This is part of the introduced plugin architecture.

 ## Common

-All changes related to common functions
+All changes related to common, mostly static functions

 ### Utils